-"Inspiration Lane" is an online, classroom magazine for all levels of ESOL, ESL and EFL classes.
-It's unique because the content here automatically changes daily.
-Created and edited by an ESOL certified teacher in Florida, USA, the site is intended for teachers to use after the day's lesson, by projecting it onto an interactive whiteboard.
-The daily readings and interactive language activities provide a free, fun and encouraging experience for students learning English -- especially during those last minutes of class time!
+Inspiration Lane was created by Susan Alyn in 2007 when she was a certified ESOL teacher in the USA.
+This site is an online magazine for all levels of ESOL, ESL and EFL classes.
+It's unique because each day the reading content here automatically changes.
+The site can be projected onto a white board and enjoyed by the whole class.
+The daily readings and interactive language activities are intended to provide a free, fun and encouraging experience for students learning English -- especially during those last minutes of class time!

 Quote of the Day